yahoo/ychaos/docs/faq.md

 #### Do I need to release all the commits as a new patch version?

 Yes.
 This is part of the repository pipeline and this behaviour should not be changed.
-Every single commit, should automatically release a new version of the package.
+Every single commit should automatically release a new version of the package.